LordAshes/TaleSpire-StatesPlugin/README.md

 ### Colorization Keywords

 Keywords can be colorized by providing a JSON colorization file.
-The JSON colorization file is expected in following folder:
+The JSON colorization file is expected in following folder with the following file name:

 ```
-\Steam\steamapps\common\TaleSpire\TaleSpire_CustomData\Config\org.lordashes.plugins.states
+\Steam\steamapps\common\TaleSpire\TaleSpire_CustomData\Config\org.lordashes.plugins.states\ColorizedKeywords.json
 ```

-with the file name of *ColorizedKeywords.json*

 The contents of the file has the following format: